Skip to main content

 • Municipality Utilities

-A minimum of $16,353,094 in funding is expected to be available for the first two years of the project; 50 percent of the funding will be available for large operators and the other 50 percent will be available for the small operators.
-All grant agreements require large operators that sell more than 4 TWh of electricity per year, to provide a minimum 100 percent match of the total requested grant funds.
+A total of $9,313,204 in funding is expected to be available through this Request for Proposals; 50 percent of the funding will be available for large operators and the other 50 percent will be available for the small operators.
+All grant agreements require large operators that sell more than 4 Terawatt hours (TWh) of electricity per year, to provide a minimum 100 percent match of the total requested grant funds.
 For small operators that sell less than 4 TWh or electricity per year, are required to provide a minimum of 33 percent of the total requested grant funds.

 • Sample Agreement